rakshambigai20/eHealthMobileApp/README.md

-# eHealth Android Mobile Application
+# EHealth Android Mobile Application

 This is a mobile application developed as part of my dissertation project during my Master's in Computing at Sheffield Hallam University.
 This application is built using the **.NET MAUI** framework (formerly Xamarin) in C# with Visual Studio.